Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Decreased or no passage of gas or bowel movements

 - Abdominal pain and bloating

 - Decreased appetite or inability to eat

 Your healthcare provider will examine you.
-He will ask about your symptoms and when they started.
-Tell him if you take any medicines or have any health conditions.
-Tell him if you had a recent surgery.
+He or she will ask about your symptoms and when they started.
+Tell him or her if you take any medicines, had surgery recently, or have any health conditions.
 You may also need any of the following tests:

-- A CT scan takes pictures of your intestines.
-The pictures may show the location and cause of your ileus.
-You may be given a dye to help healthcare providers see your intestines better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An x-ray or CT may show the location and cause of your ileus.
+You may be given contrast liquid to help your intestines show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - A barium enema is used to help your colon show up better on the x-ray.
 A tube is put into your anus, and a liquid called barium is put through the tube.
 Then x-rays are taken.

 Your treatment depends on the cause of your ileus.
 You may need any of the following:

 - An IV may be used to give you liquids and nutrition.
 You may not be able to eat or drink anything until your healthcare provider says it is okay.